dtclai/dtclai.github.io/_pages/about.md

 Education
 ======
 * PhD in Computer Science, University of Nottingham, 2014
-* MSc in Distributed Systems and Networks, University of Science and Technology of China, 2006
+* MSc in Distributed Systems and Networks, University of Kent Canterbury, 2006
 * BSc in Computer Science, University of Strathclyde, 2004